askoufis/vocab-vscode-extension/README.md

 Helper extension for the [Vocab](https://github.com/seek-oss/vocab) i18n framework.

+## WARNING: This is still a work in progress.
+Use with caution.

 ## Features

 - Copy a string directly into the nearest `translations.json` file, wrapping the string with the `t` translation hook
 - Automatically create a `translations.json` and/or `.vocab` folder if they don't already exist
 - Automatically import vocab if it's not already imported
+- Open the nearest translations file relative to the current component

 ## Commands